sipsorcery-org/sipsorcery/src/SIPSorcery.Cli/README.md

   -f whip -authorization "test" ` "http://localhost:8080/whip"

-# --publish makes the server also feed its own listener with an ffmpeg test pattern, so the whole
-# self-contained loop (encode -> network -> decode -> view/measure) is one command, no second
+# WebRTC loopback: a self-contained encode -> network -> decode loop in ONE process.
+It runs the same
+# receive engine as whip-server and, in-process, publishes a generated test pattern to it with the
+# SIPSorcery library (the same publisher as "webrtc whip"), so no second terminal and no startup race.
-# terminal and no startup race.
-Resolution presets are 360p/480p/720p/1080p/1440p/4k (or --size WxH),
+# Resolution presets are 360p/480p/720p/1080p/1440p/4k (or --size WxH), with --encoder (vp8.net or
-# with --fps, --codec (h264 reliable; ffmpeg's WHIP muxer may not support vp8), --bitrate and --audio.
+# ffmpeg), --fps, --codec (ffmpeg: h264 or vp8), --bitrate and --video.
+The result JSON reports both
-# The generated ffmpeg command is printed so you can copy and adapt it for edge cases.
+# the send side (publishedFps) and the receive side (videoFps), so it doubles as a quick throughput check.
-sipsorcery webrtc whip-server --publish --preset 1080p -d 10                 # 1080p30 loop, measure fps
+sipsorcery webrtc loopback --preset 1080p -d 10                 # 1080p30 loop, measure send + receive fps
-sipsorcery webrtc whip-server --publish --preset 720p --video play -d 30     # publish + view received
+sipsorcery webrtc loopback --preset 720p --video play -d 30     # publish + view the received stream
 # By default received frames are passed straight to the sink (ffplay decodes them).
 Add --decode to
 # instead decode in-process with the SIPSorcery (FFmpeg) decoder and send raw RGB to the sink, so the
 # picture goes through the library's decode path.
 Needs the FFmpeg shared libraries.
-sipsorcery webrtc whip-server --publish --video play --decode -d 30          # library-decoded, rendered raw sipsorcery webrtc whip-server --publish --video frames.rgb --decode -d 30    # capture raw rgb24 to a file
+sipsorcery webrtc loopback --video play --decode -d 30          # library-decoded, rendered raw sipsorcery webrtc loopback --video frames.rgb --decode -d 30    # capture raw rgb24 to a file
 # WebRTC WHIP publish (library sender): publish a generated test pattern to a WHIP endpoint using the
 # SIPSorcery stack itself -- the full SEND pipeline (generate -> encode -> RTP/SRTP -> ICE/DTLS).
 It
 # is the counterpart to "video-bench", which measures the encoder but stops before the network.